multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 > the US general George Patton once said, “accept the challenges so that you can feel the exhilaration of victory”

-- Capture lists in Swift review: what’s the difference between weak, strong, and unowned references?
+- Capture lists in Swift Review: what’s the difference between weak, strong, and unowned references?
 - Strong capturing
 - Weak capturing
 - Unowned capturing